 Can I take a double dose of lamotrigine if I missed one?

 No. Never take two doses of lamotrigine at once.
 A double dose increases the risk of side effects like dizziness, headache, and blurred vision, and it doesn't help you "catch up."
-If you missed a dose and it's the same day, take one regular dose when you remember and continue your schedule.
+If you missed a dose and it's still the same day, take one regular dose when you remember and continue your schedule.
 If it's almost time for your next dose, skip the missed one.

 What is SJS and why is it a concern with lamotrigine?